I tried hard to fight this one, but I had no defense. To wit:

 Ah, yes.
 The party piece.
 Other than low light this is the whole point of this type of lens, no?
 So far wonderful.
 As good as the 28mm and 35mm and even better in quality, if not as bonkers, as the 50mm.

 I really like the images coming out of this lens.
-And above everything else that is what matters to me most.
-I can’t really call it saving money since I would never realistically consider dropping $14,000 on a lens, but the money spent would not be worth it if I did not like the images.
-If I wanted perfect or blistering fast I would reach for another lens like the excellent Rokinon/Samyang 85mm f/1.4 or Sigma Contemporary 56mm f/1.4.
-Both are excellent and well behaved lenses.
-But when I want that charming, glowy imperfection that keeps me going back to film gear this lens delivers.
-(Familial shelter in place sample below.)
+And above everything else that is what matters to me the most.
+I can’t really call it saving money since I would never realistically consider dropping $14,000 on a lens, but the money I did spend would not be worth it if I did not like the images.
+If I wanted perfect or blistering fast AF I would reach for another lens like the excellent Rokinon/Samyang 85mm f/1.4.
+An excellent and well behaved lens.
+But when I want that charming, glow-y imperfection that keeps me going back to film gear this lens delivers.

 And as an added bonus I can actually use it with film if I wanted to.
 Another big win in my book.